firavoyage/blogging/readme.md

   - .pride and prejudice (jane austen)
   - .if on a winter's night a traveler (italo calvino)
   - .the moon and sixpence (william somerset maugham)
-  - .rashomon (ryunosuke akutagawa)
   - .jin ping mei (lanling xiaoxiao sheng)
   - .remarks on the song lyric and the human condition (wang guowei)
-  - .the holy bible (king james version)
   - .the wisdom of life (schopenhauer)
   - .tao te ching (laozi)
+  - .the holy bible (king james version)
+  - .the smiling, proud wanderer (jin yong)
+  - .demi-gods and semi-devils (jin yong)
+  - .the heaven sword and dragon saber (jin yong)
 - - anyway.fm (jj ying & leon gao)
   - beyond code (randy lu & geek plux)
   - hard hacker (yixiao & 0xsaito & anson)